apache/incubator-graphar/docs/libraries/spark/spark.md

 For more information on usage, please refer to the examples:

-- [ComputeExample.scala](compute-example)  includes an example for constructing the GraphX graph from GAR files and executing a connected-components computation.
+- [ComputeExample.scala][compute-example]  includes an example for constructing the GraphX graph from GAR files and executing a connected-components computation.
-- [TransformExample.scala](transform-example) shows an example for graph data conversion between different file types or different adjList types.
+- [TransformExample.scala][transform-example] shows an example for graph data conversion between different file types or different adjList types.
-- [Neo4j2GraphAr.scala](neo4j2graphar) and [GraphAr2Neo4j.scala](graphar2neo4j) are examples to conduct data importing/exporting for Neo4j.
+- [Neo4j2GraphAr.scala][neo4j2graphar] and [GraphAr2Neo4j.scala][graphar2neo4j] are examples to conduct data importing/exporting for Neo4j.

 [test-graph-info]: https://github.com/apache/incubator-graphar/blob/main/spark/src/test/scala/com/apache/incubator-graphar/TestGraphInfo.scala